8 Ridiculous Business Ads that Worked

 If you are not visible among competitors, nobody is interested in you.
 This is the primary rule of popular companies, and even including them in this list of ridiculous adverts increases their popularity.

-Those people who are sure that negative discussions may play a nasty trick with brands are sorely mistaken.
+Those sure that negative discussions may play a nasty trick with brands are sorely mistaken.

-These weird business ads provoked discussion and controversy on the network, and they were criticised and talked about.
+These weird business ads provoked discussion and controversy on the network and were criticised and talked about.

 It means the companies achieved their goal and attracted the audience’s attention.